kahlil/grunt-guides/scripts/01-getting-started.md

 ## Grunt

 Grunt is a "JavaScript Task Runner".
 "Tasks" are small file operations that you might want to do as a front-end developer or designer when you build a website.
-For instance, once you are done programming your CSS or JavaScript you might want to concatenate all your JavaScript files so that you only have to serve one single file, once you go live.
+For instance, once you are done programming your CSS or JavaScript you might want to concatenate all your files so that you only have to serve one single file once you go live.

 This is just one of many different tasks you can use Grunt for, but let's start at the beginning.

-In order to install Grunt we need to install Node and npm first.
+In order to install Grunt we need to install Node.js and npm first.

 ## Node & npm

-Node is a platform that allows us to run JavaScript files right on our computer, not just in the browser.
-You don't have to know anything about it in order to run GruntJS but you can find out more on http://nodejs.org.
+Node.js is a platform that allows us to run JavaScript files right on our computer.
+You don't have to know anything about it in order to run Grunt.js but you can find out more on http://nodejs.org.

 npm is installed with Node by default.
 It is a command line tool that allows you to install small programs that run on the Node platform like Grunt and the Grunt plugins we will need later on.

-If you want to find out more about npm you can find all the information about it on http://npmjs.org.
+If you want to find out more about npm you can go to http://npmjs.org.
 No further knowledge about npm is required to get started with Grunt.

 ### Install Node & npm

 Installing Node and npm is very easy just go to http://nodejs.org and click on the big Install button.
 This will download an installer that you then can use to install Node. npm is installed next to Node by default.

 That's it, you're done.

 ## The Terminal

 Grunt needs to be installed and run from the command line, but there are only a couple of very simple commands needed to do that.
 You won't have to learn how to be a command-line Ninja in order to use Grunt, all you need to know is to type a few words,  or where to look to find the right command.
-You can also always come back to this guide and copy and paste them.
+You can also always come back to this guide at any time and copy and paste them.

 ## Open the your project folder in the terminal